 Penalty Charge Notices are issued for the following:

-a) Parking in a residents parking place without displaying a valid residents or visitors permit
+- Parking in a resident's parking place without displaying a valid resident's or visitor's permit

-b) Parking in a residents parking place displaying an invalid permit
+- Parking in a resident's parking place while displaying an invalid permit

-d) Not parking correctly within the markings of the bay or space.
+- Not parking correctly within the markings of the bay or space

 Residents are required to comply with all requirements of the scheme; the displaying of permits is necessary for the scheme to be successful.

-If you require any further information on residents parking please call Parking Services on 01642 726003.
+If you need more information on residents parking please call Parking Services on 01642 726003.